Pļaviņas Hydroelectric Power Station: Pumped-storage proposal

 In 2015, Latvenergo carried out a feasibility study into converting the existing emergency spillways of the Pļaviņas dam into a pumped-storage hydroelectric scheme.
 The proposal would see two reversible pump-turbine units installed directly within the emergency spillway channel, allowing water to be transferred between the lower Ķegums forebay and the upper Pļaviņas reservoir.
 Under the plan, the units would consume about 36 MW in pumping mode and generate some 90 MW in turbine mode, exploiting the 35 m head between the two reservoirs.
-The spillways themselves—originally conceived in 1994 to boost flood safety by providing an additional 3,960 m³/s of discharge capacity beyond the main outlets' 8,640 m³/s at the normal maximum level of 73.3 m above sea level—would serve both flood relief and reversible flow duties.
+The spillways themselves—originally conceived in 1994 to boost flood safety by providing an additional 3,960 m^{3}/s of discharge capacity beyond the main outlets' 8,640 m^{3}/s at the normal maximum level of 73.3 m above sea level—would serve both flood relief and reversible flow duties.
 Environmental review highlighted possible impacts on fish migration and increased riverbank erosion, but found no significant barriers to proceeding with construction.